Cozy bed with patterned floral pillows, a matching bedspread, and floral curtains with a vintage lamp beside the bed.

-Two-floor apartment • Elegant, understated glamour • Room for two
+3rd floor suite • Elegant, understated glamour • Room for three

 The Beckeye Suite